Bayesian variable selection in sample selection models using spike-and-slab priors: Spike-and-slab prior formulation

 with $\bm{v^{O}}$ and $\bm{v^{S}}$ defined as before.
 In sample selection models, the variance of the observed outcomes is $\tilde{\sigma}^{2}$, as shown in equation \eqref{likelihoods}.
 Choosing the marginal variance $\sigma^{2} = \tilde{\sigma}^{2} + \tilde{\rho}^{2}$ would not lead to a natural expression for the posterior of $\tilde{\sigma}^{2}$, whereas $\tilde{\sigma}^{2} = \sigma^{2}(1 - \rho^{2})$ does.

 The advantage of Class II priors over Class I is that the magnitude of variables is only considered relative to the unexplained variance.
 This is a common strategy in the standard linear regression context \citep{louzada:2023}.
 The cost of using $\tilde{\sigma}^{2}$ instead of $\sigma^{2}$ is that the observed variance is less than the true variance, with $\tilde{\sigma}^{2}$ being shrunk dependent on $\rho$.
-For small magnitudes of $\rho$, the difference is small, but for large values, this can have a significant impact on the priors.
-For instance, when $\rho = 0.7$, $\tilde{\sigma}^{2} = 0.49\sigma^{2}$.
+When $\rho = 0$, $\tilde{\sigma}^{2}$ collapses to $\sigma^{2}$ as expected.
+For larger magnitudes of $\rho$, the difference is greater.
+For instance, when $\rho = 0.7$, $\tilde{\sigma}^{2} = 0.49\sigma^{2}$, shrinking the slab variance by a factor of about a half, which could lead to higher false positive rates.